slages/love-imgui/README.md

 imgui.Begin("Test Window", true, "ImGuiWindowFlags_AlwaysAutoResize");
 ```

-It uses imgui 1.53 and supports 275 functions (43 unsupported), and is based on LÖVE 11.1.
+It uses imgui source head and supports 275 functions (43 unsupported), and is based on LÖVE 11.3.

-It also includes the docks extension by @adcox (https://github.com/adcox/imgui) (it's deprecated and will be replaced by imgui native dock management as soon as it's available).

 ## Getting Started